northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Graham Robinson.md

 ### **Analysis**

 The charger subsystem meets Formula SAE safety and performance specifications, supported by manufacturer documentation and preliminary calculations.
-The inclusion of **Galvanic Isolation** is verified in the datasheet, demonstrating compliance with electrical safety standards by mitigating risks of leakage currents. **Safety Interlocks** are validated through design schematics, ensuring proper disengagement during faults.
+The inclusion of **Galvanic Isolation** is verified in the datasheet [2].
+This demonstrates compliance with electrical safety standards by mitigating risks of leakage currents. **Safety Interlocks** are validated through design schematics, ensuring proper disengagement during faults.
 Compatibility with the AMS for real-time monitoring is established through protocol alignment specified in the manufacturer's manual.
 Lastly, **Temperature Resilience** is substantiated by the operational range outlined in the datasheet, confirming reliability under competition conditions.

 ---